rehkad/Moogla/README.md

 When rate limiting is enabled, `MOOGLA_REDIS_URL` controls the Redis connection used for tracking request counts (default `redis://localhost:6379`).
 These values can also be passed to `create_app` or `moogla serve`.
+Set `MOOGLA_CORS_ORIGINS` to send CORS headers for a comma-separated list of allowed origins.

 The API also exposes `/register` and `/login` endpoints for JWT-based authentication.
 POST a username and password to `/register` to persist a user